Consultations 301-262-5500

 Divorcing a Spouse with Mental Illness

-Posted on September 03, 2017 in Uncategorized
+Posted on September 03, 2017 in Divorce

 Divorce is painful, frightening and overwhelming for any couple.
 Adding mental illness into the equation only makes the situation more complex.
 You may fear judgment from loved ones or feel guilt due to wanting to break the vow to be there in sickness and in health.